bryantanderson/kubernetes-mcp-server/README.md

 ## Prerequisities

-An active Kubernetes cluster, set as the current context in `~/.kube/config`.
+A running Kubernetes cluster set as the current context in `~/.kube/config`.
 The current context can be inspected using `kubectl config current-context`.

-The quickest way to get an active cluster running is to use `minikube`.
+The quickest way to get a running cluster is to use `minikube`.
 Run `minikube start` once installed.

-Without an active cluster set as the current context, the MCP server will not be functional.
+Without a running cluster set as the current context, the MCP server will not be functional.

 ## Running the server